Anastasia2403/feed-reader/README.md

 ## Overview

 Welcome to the Feed Reader project!
 This application is designed to provide users with a seamless experience in managing and reading articles from various feeds, such as RSS.
-The project is built using `React.js` for the frontend and utilizes a server-side API for managing user-specific feed definitions.

 ## Technologies Used